danielharrell/open-eyes-lect-2017-18/Open.md

 "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.

 Nor are these the only such states of being.
 Think of how we say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-To use the word for our eyes may be figurative; but it captures how we seem to see through our eyes, to a whole world outside us---as if our eyes *were* open, even transparent.
-To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
-And awareness is arguably not just one way of being, but *our* way of being: the one underneath all the others;
-the one that may explain why we use the word "open" with such scope, and as if it were already understood.
+To use the word for our eyes may be figurative; but it captures how we seem to see through our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.--> To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
+And awareness is arguably not just one way of being, but *our* way of being: the one underneath all the others; the one that may explain why we use the word "open" with such scope, and as if it were already understood.

 Awareness might also explain why we define the word "open" through negation---if being open in awareness